Exploration and Incentivizing Participation in Randomized Trials: Introduction

 \xhdr{Our results.} We focus on mechanisms with simple two-stage designs: a relatively short \emph{warm-up stage} of predetermined duration, followed by the \emph{main stage} that needs to be counterfactually estimated.
-The data from the warm-up stage creates information asymmetry and determines the mechanism's behavior in the main stage.
-The data from the main stage determines the counterfactual estimates.
+The data from the warm-up stage (\emph{warm-up data}) creates information asymmetry in the main stage which creates participation incentives, whereas the main stage determines the counterfactual estimates. \footnote{The main stage may, in principle, also contribute to participation incentives.
+We found this capability unnecessary for our optimal mechanisms, but our lower bounds allow it.} RCTs with a warm-up stage are very common in practice: \eg phase-I clinical trials to calibrate the dosage and ``pilot experiments" in online platforms.

-Our guarantees focus on the main stage, assuming that enough data is collected in the warm-up stage.
-The aforementioned data can also be collected either endogenously (\ie by a mechanism in our model), or exogenously, e.g., using paid volunteers.
-The key point here is that a relatively small amount of data, determined by the prior and the utility structure, suffices to bootstrap the main stage for an arbitrarily large number of agents.
-Endogenous implementation of the warm-up stage can rely on prior work on incentivized exploration (more on this in ``Related work").
-In particular, prior work yields a tight result for $n=2$ arms and a single type: the warm-up stage can collect the required data, using a simple mechanism, as long as \emph{any} mechanism could do it.
+Our guarantees focus on the main stage, given enough warm-up data.
+A relatively small amount of warm-up data, determined by the prior and the utility structure, suffices to bootstrap the main stage for an arbitrarily large number of agents.
+The warm-up data can be collected exogenously \eg using paid volunteers, or endogenously by a mechanism in our model, \eg by leveraging prior work on incentivized exploration (see ``Related work'' and \cref{lm:ec15}).

-We consider three model variants: from homogeneous agents to heterogeneous agents to a mechanism with estimated type frequencies.
-While heterogeneous agents is our main model, homogeneous agents is a paradigmatic case which allows us to present key concepts and techniques in a more lucid way.
-The extension with estimated type frequencies allows the mechanism to pay less attention to rare-but-difficult agent types.
-Many ideas carry over from one variant to the next.

-We obtain an optimal solution for each model variant.
-First, we put forward a benchmark: a hypothetical policy that observes the true state of the world and optimizes a certain objective.
-Then, we design a mechanism that attains a certain upper bound on the estimation error.
-This upper bound is stated in terms of the benchmark, and holds uniformly across all adversaries.
-Finally, we prove that no mechanism can achieve better estimation error, up to constant factors.
-The mean-squared estimation error scales as $1/T$, with a constant determined by the benchmark.

-We also investigate the benchmark with estimated type frequencies, and show that it does indeed mitigate the influence of rare-but-difficult agent types.

-\xhdr{Discussion: data-adaptive mechanisms.} Our upper and lower bounds focus on mechanisms that do not adapt their sampling distributions to the observations collected during the main stage.
-In fact, our upper bounds, \ie the mechanisms that we design, use the same policy for each round in the main stage.
-(Here \emph{policies} are randomized mappings from types to arms.)
-However, our lower bounds apply to mechanisms that change their policies arbitrarily from one round to another, possibly with randomness correlated over time.